 Kabura Sushi is highly regarded as one of the best winter foods in Kanazawa City and Toyama.
 The locals have their own unique variations to the traditional recipe, with some also using mackerel in the dish.
 It is also considered as the staple dish served traditionally at New Year.

-In Japan, you will find sushi packed in quick takeaway boxes known as hakozushi.
+In Japan, you will find sushi packed in quick takeaway boxes at grocery stores known as hakozushi.
 Hako means box and zushi is sushi.
-It has a typical square-shaped presentation comprising of fresh pieces of cube-shaped rice topped with fish or tobiko.
+It has a typical square-shaped presentation comprising of fresh pieces of cube-shaped sushi rice topped with fish or tobiko.

 These boxes are presented in an elegant way, making them a popular choice in Japan.
-It’s worth noting that the process for preparing hakozushi is often time-consuming and labor-intensive.
+It’s worth noting that the process for preparing hako sushi is often time-consuming and labor-intensive.

-While hakozushi has become a rare dish these days, you can still find several outlets that offer a variety of styles and flavors.
-Besides presentation, the quality of ingredients is also important while making hakozushi.
+While hakozushi has become one of the more rare sushi types these days, you can still find several outlets that offer a variety of styles and flavors.
+Besides presentation, the quality of ingredients is also important while making hako sushi.
 Some common ingredients include fish, meat, and vegetables.